-We could probably all stand to eat a little more healthfully, but traditional nutrition swaps are kind of a bummer (no, rice cakes are not an acceptable substitute for rice pudding, thank you very much).
-And, really, the key to sustainably cleaning up your diet is adding in more healthy foods that you actually enjoy eating.
-Ahead, you’ll find delicious food swaps and a few healthy recipes—precisely zero sad rabbit food required.
+We could probably all stand to eat a little more healthfully, but so many traditional nutrition swaps are a bit of a bummer (no, rice cakes are not an acceptable substitute for rice pudding, thank you very much).
+And at the end of the day, the key to sustainably cleaning up your diet is adding in more healthy, plant-based foods that you actually enjoy eating.
+Here, you’ll find delicious food swaps alongside a selection of healthy recipes—precisely zero sad rabbit food suggested.

 Swap Coconut Water for Juice

 Just a couple of decades ago, a glass of OJ was considered an essential part of breakfast, and too many of us still think of sugar-laden juice as a healthy drink or smoothie ingredient.
 A better choice: plain old coconut water.
 “It has electrolytes, including potassium, and a lot less natural sugar,” says Sharon Collison, RD, clinical instructor of nutrition at the University of Delaware.
 To compare, a cup of coconut water has nine grams of the sweet stuff, while a cup of apple juice has 25.
 “Just don’t grab coconut milk or coconut oil by mistake,” says Collison—you’ll get a lot more saturated fat than you bargained for.
 (Pro tip: You can also add a splash of coconut water to regular water for a little extra flavor and electrolytes.)